Open late for everyone

 Our night-time economy focus emerged when we consulted with the community about making Sydney a sustainable city by 2030.
 People said they wanted better public transport and a more inviting cityscape.
 They also wanted different options for socialising, not just mainstream drinking venues.
 Hence we encourage small bars to open in under-used spaces.

-Our goal is to provide clear direction for Sydney's after-hours economy over the next 20 years, balancing all the factors.
+Our goal is to provide clear direction for Sydney's after-hours economy through to 2030, balancing all the factors.
 The interests of everyone – local business owners, our increasing resident population and our highly expectant visitors – are being taken into account.
 Public safety is of course paramount.

 OPEN Sydney: Strategy and action plan 2013-2030 is the City’s vision for the long-term development of Sydney’s night-time economy.
 The strategy was endorsed by Council in February 2013.

 A major part of the strategy’s development came out of extensive consultation with the local community.
 Stakeholders included residents, focus groups, representatives from the retail, liquor and entertainment sectors as well as key government leaders.

 By 2030, the City hopes the night-time economy will be transformed away from a focus on younger people and drinking.
 It is hoped 40% of people using the City at night will be aged over 40 and that 40% of operating businesses at this time will be shops.